Lyceum Theatre, London: Present site

 In 1834, the present house opened slightly to the west, with a frontage on Wellington Street, under the name Theatre Royal Lyceum and English Opera House.
 The theatre was again designed by Beazley and cost £40,000.
 The new house championed English opera rather than the Italian operas that had played earlier in the century.
 Composer John Barnett produced a number of works in the first few years of the theatre, including The Mountain Sylph (1834), credited as the first modern English opera.
 It was followed by Fair Rosamund in 1837 and Farinelli in 1839 (both at the Theatre Royal, Drury Lane), and Blanche of Jersey here in 1840.
 In 1841–43, composer Michael William Balfe managed the theatre and produced National Opera here, but the venture was ultimately unsuccessful.
 From 1844 to 1847 the theatre was managed by husband and wife team Robert Keeley and Mary Anne Keeley, during which period the house became associated with adaptations of Charles Dickens's novels and Christmas books.
-For instance, an adaptation of Dickens' Martin Chuzzlewit ran for over 100 performances from 1844–45 here, a long run for the time.
+For instance, an adaptation of Dickens' Martin Chuzzlewit ran for over 100 performances from 1844 to 1845 here, a long run for the time.

-The Lyceum was later managed by Madame Lucia Elizabeth Vestris and Charles James Mathews from 1847–55, who produced James Planché's "[fairy] extravaganzas" featuring spectacular stage effects.
+The Lyceum was later managed by Madame Lucia Elizabeth Vestris and Charles James Mathews from 1847 to 1855, who produced James Planché's "[fairy] extravaganzas" featuring spectacular stage effects.
 Their first big success was John Maddison Morton's Box and Cox.
 Tom Taylor's adaptation of A Tale of Two Cities, with Dickens himself as consultant, played in 1860, shortly after end of its serialisation and volume publication.
-Charles Fechter, who managed the theatre from 1863–67 also favored spectacular productions.
+Charles Fechter, who managed the theatre from 1863 to 1867 also favored spectacular productions.
 In 1866, Dion Boucicault's The Long Strike (his adaptation of Elizabeth Gaskell's Manchester novels Mary Barton and Lizzie Leigh) was produced here.
 Ethel Lavenu, the mother and grandmother of actors Tyrone Power Sr. and Tyrone Power performed in a number pieces at the theatre in the 1860s.
 W. S. Gilbert produced three plays here.
 In 1863, his first professional play, Uncle Baby, premièred.
 In 1867, he presented his Christmas pantomime, called Harlequin Cock Robin and Jenny Wren, and in 1884, he produced the drama Comedy and Tragedy.

 In 1889, the world's finest Italian dramatic tenor, Francesco Tamagno, appeared at the Lyceum, singing the leading role in the first London production of Giuseppe Verdi's opera Otello.